 GP – stands for General Practitioner.
 Your child’s GP is the doctor they see at your local doctor’s surgery.
-GPs give general medical advice on a whole range of health issues, and prescribe medicines and give advice on living with and managing long term health conditions.
+GPs give general medical advice on a whole range of health issues, and prescribe medicines and give advice on living with and managing long-term health conditions.

-Healthcare professional – someone trained to diagnose, treat, prevent and give advice about any illness or long term condition.
+Healthcare professional – someone trained to diagnose, treat, prevent and give advice about any illness or long-term condition.
 A GP, hospital doctor, asthma nurse, midwife, and pharmacist are all examples of healthcare professionals.

 Healthcare team – the healthcare professionals involved in your child’s care, such as your child’s GP and asthma nurse, and any other specialists they see for their asthma.

-‘Hygiene hypothesis’ – a theory put forward in a 1989 study by Prof David Strachan, which blames the rise in allergies on children being brought up in an environment that’s too ‘clean’ without coming into contact with germs and infections.
+‘Hygiene hypothesis’ – a theory put forward in a 1989 study by Professor David Strachan, which blames the rise in allergies on children being brought up in an environment that’s too ‘clean’ without coming into contact with germs and infections.

-Mucus – sticky substance produced by the mucous membranes lining your child’s airways in reaction to an allergen, infection or virus.
-If your child has a cold for example their nose will probably be full of mucus.
+Mucus – sticky substance that lines your child’s airways – not just their nose.
+It’s produced to help trap germs, viruses, pollution and allergens.
+That’s why getting a cold usually means your child’s nose is full of mucus.
 The airways in the lungs of a child with poorly controlled asthma produce more mucus than the airways of a child without asthma.

-Nebuliser – a device often used in hospitals for children with a severe asthma attack.
+Nebuliser – a device often used in hospitals for children having a severe asthma attack.
 It changes a liquid form of a drug into a mist so your child can breathe it in more easily and in higher doses.

 Peak flow meter – a hand-held device that measures peak flow.
 Your child blows into a tube attached to the meter to record their peak flow measurement.